mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

         * if stateful things are kept lean and low level (i.e. I/O, queues, threads, connections, etc.), dependency graphs are simple and small
             * everything else is just namespaces and functions: the way it should be
-    * mount is to make the application state enjoyably reloadable
     * example
         * defining
             ```